How to Make Accurate Project Estimations

 Project Estimate by PERT Method

-After conducting a detailed scope breakdown, we start to create a more accurate project estimate using a PERT (Program Evaluation and Review Technique) method.
+After conducting a detailed scope breakdown, we start to create a more accurate project estimate using the PERT (Program Evaluation and Review Technique) method.
 We calculate a realistic project cost estimation using an optimistic case estimate, a pessimistic case estimate, and a most likely case estimate within this approach.
-There are different ways of interpreting the numbers depending on how we want to weight potential risks, but in most cases, we use the formula:
+There are different ways of interpreting the numbers depending on how we want to weigh potential risks, but in most cases, we use this formula for PERT calculations:

 (optimistic + pessimistic + (4 x most likely))/6 = expected estimate

-Let us consider an example to see how these formulas work.
-Let us assume we have to calculate the expected travel time it takes to deliver a shipment from point 'A' to point 'B'.
-There could be 3 different scenarios:
+Let us consider a project estimate example to see how these formulas work.
+Pretend we have to calculate the expected travel time it takes to deliver a shipment from point A to point B. There could be 3 different scenarios:

-• Optimistic scenario: roads would be free of traffic congestion, and there will be no stopping at traffic signals.
+• Optimistic scenario: roads would be free of traffic congestion, and there will be no stops at traffic signals.

 • Pessimistic scenario: there would be severe traffic bottlenecks (may be due to a major accident), or there will be some unscheduled stops (may be due to vehicle breakdown).